 Configuring Port Use the Security > Port Authentication (Configure Interface) page to configure Authenticator 802.1X port settings for the switch as the local authenticator.
-When 802.1X is enabled, you need to configure the parameters for the authentication process that runs between the client and the switch (i.e., authenticator), as well as the client identity lookup process that runs between the switch and authentication server.
+When 802.1X is Settings for 802.1X enabled, you need to configure the parameters for the authentication process that runs between the client and the switch (i.e., authenticator), as well as the client identity lookup process that runs between the switch and authentication server.